zhaozeq/tiny-listener/README.md

 })
 ```

-Or by passing a HTML element [(see full demo)](https://github.com/zenorocha/good-listener/blob/master/demo/node.html).
+Or by passing a HTML element

 ```js
 var logo = document.getElementById("logo")